 Overall, the framework assess the facts, analyses them, and asks designers to then apply an appropriate, good design pattern or practice, to then test.
 According to Stewart (Management 2.0, 2002) “here it is possible to work rationally toward a decision, but doing so requires refined judgment and expertise’.

-Agile, though, reminds us that product development is a complex endeavour.
-As such, we’ll only ever really know if a design truly meets a need is when people actually use it in a real life situation.
-Until then, it’s all just an educated guess.
+Scrum, an agile framework, reminds us that product development is a complex endeavour.
+While we might engage in user research and use prototypes to predict how people will react to our products, we’ll never really know if a design truly meets a need until people actually use it in a real life situation.

-The tendency of some executives is to do more design work upfront to give some comfort in the outcome.
+The tendency of some executives is to initiate more design work upfront to give some comfort in the outcome.
 Unfortunately, the more we design upfront the longer we delay the delivery of value.
-The more we prototype the more time we spend eliciting feedback that is of lower quality than feedback on working software.
+The more we prototype the more time we spend eliciting feedback that is of lower quality than feedback on a working product.
 The more time (and money) we spend on this kind of testing the lower our return on investment.